John Delury: Background and education

 Delury trained at Yale University, receiving a B.A.
 (1997), M.A.
 (2003) and a Ph.D. in 2007, with all degrees in history.
 He is Professor of Chinese Studies at Yonsei University Graduate School of International Studies in Seoul, South Korea.
 He had previously taught at Brown University, Columbia University and Peking University.
 He was the associate director of the Asia Society Center on U.S.-Chinese relations.
 He is the author of Agents of Subversion: The Fate of John T. Downey and the CIA's Covert War in China (Cornell, 2022) and co-author, with Orville Schell, of Wealth and Power: China's Long March to the Twenty-first Century (Random House, 2013).
 He is a frequent contributor to multiple journals and newspapers, including Foreign Affairs, Foreign Policy, Global Asia, 38 North. and The New York Times.

 His career as a historian took a self-described detour when he visited South Korea for the first time in 2006 to meet his wife's family.
 His area of interest had been limited to modern Chinese history.
 After further visits to Korea, he joined the Yonsei faculty in 2010 and made Seoul his home base.
-His academic interests have since broadenend to include Korean peninsula studies, North and South; he has visited North Korea four times.
+His academic interests have since broadened to include Korean peninsula studies, North and South; he has visited North Korea four times.
 He feels that his new interest in Korean affairs has broadened his views on China as well as U.S.-China relations.

+After over a dozen years as a professor at Yonsei University he relocated to Rome for two years, then returned to Seoul.
+In 2023 he was the inaugural Tsao Fellow in China Studies at the American Academy in Rome.
+In 2024-2025 he was visiting professor of international history and politics at Luiss University and visiting professor of political science at John Cabot University.
+As of late 2025, he is doing "research, analysis and consulting" as he works on new book projects.